nark3d/ReallySimpleLinuxTest/README.md

 Find and list all .doc file types from the files folder in the output of your `script.sh`.

 ### Change permissions
-Find and change all 'chmodme.*' files and change the permissions to 777.
+Find all the 'chmodme.*' files and alter the permissions to 777.
 List the files in the output of your `script.sh`.

 ### String replacement
 In the file: `files/goodbad.txt`, find all instances of 'bad', 'Bad' and 'BAD', replace with 'good', 'good' and 'GOOD', then show the text in the output of your `script.sh`.